gregorio-project/hyphen-la/scripts/README.md

 ## Test patterns

-The script `test.py` can automatically test the patterns in the `patterns` folder against the list of words in the `tests` folder.
+The scripts `test.py` (for liturgical Latin), `test-classical.py` (for classical Latin), and `test-classical-ec.py` (for EC/T1 encoded classical Latin) can automatically test the patterns in the `patterns` folder against the list of words in the `tests` folder.

 #### Usage

-Type `python3 test.py`, or, more simply, use `make test` in the main directory.
+Go to the main directory and call `scripts/test.py`, `scripts/test-classical.py`, or `scripts/test-classical-ec.py`.
+For liturgical Latin it is also possible to use `make test`.